Published: · Modified: by Sharon · This post may contain affiliate links · 27 Comments

 Dried Great Northern Beans, or Navy Beans.
 For best results and texture, soak the beans in water overnight.
 Soaking gives the beans a creamier texture and helps reduce cooking time, so I do recommend it if you have time.
 If you are short on time, you can cook the dried beans as-is until tender, or swap them for drained and rinsed canned beans (about 4 cans) and add them in the last hour or so of cooking time.

 A large smoked ham bone.
 If you don't have a leftover holiday ham bone, smoked ham hocks or a ham shank work beautifully, and are readily available in most grocery stores or Asian markets.
-The smoked ham bone gives a great depth of flavor to the soup, and as it cooks, the meat on the bones gets nice and tender, and is shredded into the soup!
+The meat on the bones gets nice and tender as the soup cooks, and is then shredded into the soup at the end of cooking.

 Carrots, celery, and onion.
 Be sure to finely dice them so that the cook evenly in the crockpot.
 If the veggies are uneven or too large, they will take longer to cook.